ipld/ipld/data-structures/hashmap.md

 ### Inline values

-Implementations may choose to write all values in separate blocks and store only CIDs in Value locations in an IPLD HashMap.
+Implementations may choose to write all values in separate blocks and store only CIDs in `value` locations in an IPLD HashMap.
 Alternatively, a rough size heuristic may also be applied to make a decision regarding inline versus linked blocks.
 Or this decision could be left up to the user via some API choice.
-As storage of arbitrary kinds in Value locations is allowed by this specification, implementations should support this for read operations.
+As storage of arbitrary kinds in `value` locations is allowed by this specification, implementations should support this for read operations.

 ## Possible future improvements and areas for research